thindil/winecellar/README.md

 contain information not present in released versions of the program.
 For that information, please refer to the README.md file included into the release.

+**INFO**: This project is no longer maintained.
+Feel free to clone it and take care about it.

 #### Build from the source

 You will need: